PaprikaSteiger/ooaclld/cldf/docs/MonPl.md

 &emsp;**{ NA | yes | no }**

-For this question, it is crucial to establish event (E) plurality in a context with singular arguments, as described in the [What? section](#what).
+For this feature, it is crucial to establish event (E) plurality in a context with singular arguments, as described in the [What? section](#what).

 #### no: Nuu-chah-nulth \[nuuc1236\] (Wakashan; Canada)